Mixed Hodge structure on local cohomology with support in determinantal varieties: The weight filtration

-To prove Proposition \ref{indcor} above, we determine versions of the isomorphisms (\ref{pullD}) and (\ref{npullH}) in the category of mixed Hodge modules.
+To prove Proposition \ref{indcor} above, we determine versions of the isomorphisms (\ref{pullD}), (\ref{pullQ}), and (\ref{npullH}) in the category of mixed Hodge modules, and then we follow the argument in \cite{lHorincz2018iterated} for the $\D$-module version of Proposition \ref{indcor}.
 The analogue of (\ref{npullH}) that we formulate must respect our choice of mixed Hodge structure on local cohomology (see Section \ref{LCP}).
 For this reason, we work in the derived categories of mixed Hodge modules on $\X$, $\X_1$, and $\X'$, and thus use the (cohomologically shifted) inverse image functors $\phi^{!}$ and $\pi^{!}$, which lift the $\D$-module functors $\phi^{\dagger}=\phi^{\ast}$ and $\pi^{\dagger}=\pi^{\ast}[d_{\Y}]$ respectively (see Section \ref{functors}).

 Changing the functors in (\ref{pullD}), we immediately obtain the following isomorphisms of $\D$-modules:

 We start by translating these isomorphisms to the level of Hodge modules.